Profitbase/Episode-Docs/articles/planner/planner.md

 pageIndex: 1
 ---

-## About
+## About Profitbase Planner

-This is the help site for Profitbase Planner, a financial planning tool covering the annual budgeting and rolling forecast processes.
+Profitbase Planner is a financial planning tool covering the annual budgeting and rolling forecast processes.

 This site contains the help needed for different users to use Profitbase Planner.